 Tobacco use remains the leading cause of preventable death and disease in the United States and in Pennsylvania.
-To address this enormous toll, the American Lung Association in Pennsylvania calls for the following actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Pennsylvania's elected officials:

-- Increase the age of sale for tobacco products to age 21; and
+- Increase the age of sale for all tobacco products to age 21;

 The American Lung Association in Pennsylvania will continue to educate lawmakers on the ongoing fight against tobacco.
-Our goal is to build champions within the legislature and a groundswell of advocates to advance our goals: to support a youth tobacco prevention package that increases funding for tobacco prevention and cessation programs, increases the license fee to sell tobacco products, and increases the sales age for tobacco products to 21.
-The Lung Association will also continue to work to remove the exemptions from the current clean indoor air law.
+Our goal is to identify champions within the legislature and mobilize advocates to advance our advocacy goals, including increasing the age of sale for all tobacco products to 21, increasing funding for tobacco prevention and control programs, and putting in place legislation to make all workplaces smokefree